 Because of these changes, the parent attendance at most sites increased.
 Many sites held the academies at night from about 6:00 p.m.-7:15 p.m., but we found that the academy that had the most attendance was held during a coffee klatch from 8:30 a.m.-9:45 a.m.
 One site chose an abridged version, which took about 45 minutes.
 Giving the sites the ability to customize these academies helped make them more successful, with more sites showing interest.

 Inside a Parent Academy

 When we were designing the academies, we wanted to make sure that they were as hands-on as possible.
-Instead of just talking about Common Sense Education’s Scope & Sequence, we turned it into a matching game, which consists of a hands-on sorting activity where parents match the different topics of the Scope & Sequence with their corresponding definitions.
-We took these definitions from the Scope & Sequence document and slightly modified them to make sure they were understandable to parents.
+Instead of just talking about Common Sense Education’s lessons, we turned it into a matching game, which consists of a hands-on sorting activity where parents match the different topics of the curriculum with their corresponding definitions.
+We took these definitions from the curriculum and slightly modified them to make sure they were understandable to parents.
 We also encouraged parents to group up and collaborate during the activity.